searchspring/competencies/competencies/sql.md

 ## How do you prove it?

-You can demonstrate that you can create a set of sql commands to that will create a simple database and Create/Reduce/Update/Delete (CRUD) data.
+You can demonstrate that you can create a set of sql commands to create a simple database and Create/Reduce/Update/Delete (CRUD) data.

 You can explain the difference between MySQL and SQL.